Javascript is not enabled.

 Before you travel

-• Alert your credit card company to set up fraud protections, such as a daily limit on charges to your account from the same location on the same day.
+• Though you may not be required to do so, many companies recommend that you alert your credit card provider that you will be out of the country, and include your dates of travel.
+You may be able to set up fraud protections, such as a daily limit on charges to your account from the same location.

-• Enroll in the State Department’s Smart Traveler Enrollment Program for the latest safety information about your destination.
+• Review the State Department’s Traveler’s Checklist and take part in its Smart Traveler Enrollment Program for the latest safety information about your destination.

-• Keep the phone number and address of the nearest U.S. embassy or consulate handy, “so you have it in case you need help,” says Tuttle, now with the nonprofit Council on Foreign Relations.
-Here’s a general number for State’s Office of Overseas Citizens Services: 202-501-4444.
+• Keep the phone number and address of the nearest U.S. Embassy or consulate handy, “so you have it in case you need help,” says Tuttle, with the nonprofit Council on Foreign Relations.
+Here’s a general number for the State Department’s Office of Overseas Citizens Services: 202-501-4444.

 While traveling

 • Avoid using handbags, fanny packs and outside pockets that are easy targets for thieves, the State Department says in “A Safe Trip Abroad.”
-One of safest places for valuables is in a pouch or money belt worn under your clothing.
+A secure place for valuables is in a pouch or money belt worn under your clothing.

 • Avoid placing passports, cash, cellphones and other valuables in the outer pockets of backpacks or purses or on tables in public places.
-Do not leave bags unattended or bags slung over the back of chairs, on hotel or store counters, on top of your suitcase or travel bag or out of your physical control.
+Do not leave bags unattended or slung over the back of chairs, on hotel or store counters, on top of your suitcase or out of your physical control.
 Keep only what you absolutely need in your wallet.

 Discover AARP Members Only Access